If You're a Correctional Officer Assaulted by an Inmate, Call a Fierce Work Comp Attorney

 Sometimes it's not only the perpetrator we can go after as your Work Comp attorney, but the correctional facility itself.
 If the prison where you work has inadequate gates, doors, locks, closed-circuit security cameras or wardens not properly monitoring jail inmates, the liability insurance of the Rhode Island or Massachusetts Department of Corrections, Houses of Correction, state jails or county jails could be responsible.
 We will work hard to ensure that you get the settlement you need to cover medical expenses, vocational rehabilitation and lost wages.

-If you are a correctional officer, police officer, sheriff, deputy sheriff or other member of law enforcement who was injured by an inmate, call the Law Offices of Deborah G. Kohl today at (508)677-4900 or contact us online for a free case evaluation.
+If you are a correctional officer, police officer, sheriff, deputy sheriff or other member of law enforcement who was injured by an inmate, call a workers' compensation attorney at the Law Offices of Deborah G. Kohl today at (508)677-4900 or contact us online for a free case evaluation.
 Every conversation is confidential and personalized, and you pay nothing unless you win.
 We help assault victims working in jails and prisons in cities throughout Rhode Island and southeastern Massachusetts, including Boston, Bridgewater, Norfolk, Walpole and Cranston.